AMSP-04/NETN-FOM/NETN-FOM.md

 ## Entity Control Actions

-Several modules in NETN-FOM use NETN-SMC Entity Control Actions which is based on the concept of Primary Modelling Responsibility.
+Several modules in NETN-FOM use NETN-SMC Entity Control Actions, which are based on the concept of Primary Modelling Responsibility.
 A federate with the primary responsibility for an entity (E) shall respond to all NETN-SMC `SMC_EntityControl` actions directed to (E).

-In NETN-FOM v4 the following Entity Control Actions are included.
+In NETN-FOM v4, the following Entity Control Actions are included.

 |Name|Value|Module|
 |---|---|---|